I tested 6 AI knowledge base chatbot platforms to find the best in 2026

 Pricing

-While their official page was down, past information suggests a starting price around $49 per user/month.
-This per-seat model just doesn't scale for customer-facing support.
+While custom quotes are typical, past information suggests a starting price around $49 per user/month.

 Tips for choosing the right AI knowledge base chatbot for your business